nib-edit/nib/packages/docs/License/Readme.md

-Using paid versions of libraries help authors to sustain the effort it takes in maintaining those.
+Using paid versions of libraries help authors to sustain the effort it takes in maintaining and improving the libraries.
 <br />
 Thus I strongly suggest that if you are using Nib buy the license.
 Nib is available under following licenses: